Downtown_johnberry-08281

 The Town of Estes Park and the Estes Valley

 Estes Park is a wildland urban interface where the risk of wildfire is elevated year-round.
-For this reason, minimum fire restrictions always apply:
+Right now, it is under stage 1 fire restrictions.
+See page 3 of this informational guide to learn more.

 • Recreational wood burning (e.g., campfires) are not permitted in short term rentals.*